apoorva-cmi/online_streaming_app/README.md

 # README

 This application is provides the means to purchase an online media on demand basis.
-Movies and Seasons(with episodes) can be purchased by a user, through purchase options for price and video quality.
+Movies and Seasons(with their episodes) can be purchased by a user, through purchase options for price and video quality.

 The purchased content is available for 2 days to view.